cliftonh02/ruby-oop-inheritance/readme.md

   3. Has their own loud version of the `say_age` method.
 * Create a `TwoHeadedPerson` class that shares the same methods as `Person` but also has a second name attribute (for the other head).

-### You Do: Superheroes (20 minutes / 1:55)
+### You Do: Codebar (25 minutes / 2:00)

-> 15 minutes exercise.
+> 20 minutes exercise.
 5 minutes review.

-Clone down [this repo](https://github.com/ga-wdi-exercises/superheros) and follow the instructions in the readme.
+Clone down [this repo](https://github.com/ga-wdi-exercises/codebar) and follow the instructions in the readme.

 > If you finish early, get started on the optional Shopping List exercise.